Dive sites around Safaga

 The pinnacles are draped in schools of coral butterflies, barbels and bass.
 There are a surprising amount of scorpion fish on the sandy bottom.
 Batfish also hang out and like to pose for photographers.
 Lionfish and grouper hunt in cracks full of glass fish.

-Gamul Al Kabeir
+Gamul Al Kabeir (Gemal Kebir)

 A 15-meter-high round reef encircles a lagoon that faces west.
 Three pinnacles run to the north.